 |• to taste salt and pepper|

 |• ½ tsp crushed red pepper (optional)|

 - Prepare and knead the pizza dough.
 Place the ball of dough in a bowl, loosely covered, in a warm place to rise for one hour.

 - While the pizza dough is rising, make the hummus.
 Add enough liquid to the hummus so that it is easily spreadable with a spoon.
 Keep the hummus refrigerated until ready to use.

 - Wash the vegetables to remove debris.
-Slice the squash and onion into half inch thick pieces.
+Slice the squash and onion into half-inch thick pieces.
 Place the squash in a bowl and drizzle with 2 Tbsp of olive oil.
 Season with salt and pepper and toss to coat.
-Preheat a counter top grill and then grill the squash for about 5 minutes.
+Preheat a countertop grill and then grill the squash for about 5 minutes.
 Wipe excess oil out of the bowl the portabello cap and onion pieces.
 Grill them in the same manner as the squash.
-After the vegetables are grilled, cut into bite sized pieces.
+After the vegetables are grilled, cut them into bite-sized pieces.
 Also, cut one of the roasted red peppers from the jar into strips.

 - Once the dough has risen to about double its original size (about one hour), begin to preheat the oven to 450 degrees.
 Prepare a pizza pan with non-stick spray and a generous sprinkle of cornmeal.